Core concepts

 By default, without introducing watchers, subscriptions are inert.
 If you access a subscription it will not subscribe and start updating, it will just return its current value.

-import { subscription, computed, state } from 'signalium';
+import { subscription } from 'signalium';

 console.log('subscribed');